-Aaron Magness has worked in Business Development in retail for 10 years.
+Aaron Magness" />Aaron Magness has worked in Business Development in retail for 10 years.
 His career has taken him through sales, operations and all the grunt work it takes to make his team successful.
 He joined Zappos with a primary focus in business development; however, his role has grown to include oversight of Brand Marketing, PR and Social Media as well as Business Development.

 Brandon Gutman: What attracted you to Zappos?